Misterblue/misterblue.github.io/programming/herbal/index.md

 For ease of reference, the initial viewer is named "Basil".

-Basil has the job of communicating with multiple space servers and combining their objects into a consistant view for the user.
+Basil has the job of communicating with multiple space servers and combining their objects into a consistent view for the user.

 Think of the [X11 server] architecture for 2D content.
 The X11 server was a viewer service for 2D content.